ResearchComputing/Documentation/docs/faq.md

 One final item of note is a Python virtualenv.
 Virtualenvs allow you to keep multiple Python environments with separate versions of packages.
 There are plenty of guides available online such as this one: [http://docs.python-guide.org/en/latest/dev/virtualenvs/](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 These are especially handy if you have several projects which require different versions of the same Python library.

 -->

+### Why does my allocation report less storage than I requested?

+Every ZFS-based PetaLibrary allocation has snapshots enabled by default.
+ZFS snapshots are read-only representations of a ZFS filesystem at the time the snapshot is taken.
+Read more about [ZFS Snapshots](./storage/petalibrary/zfs_snapshots.html)

+PetaLibrary allocation sizes are set with quotas, and ZFS snapshot use does count against your quota.
+Removing a file from your filesystem will only return free space to your filesystem if no snapshots reference the file.
+Filesystem free space does not increase until a file on a filesystem and all snapshots referencing said file are removed.
+Because snapshots can cause confusion about how space is utilized within an allocation, the default snapshot schedule discards snapshots that are more than one week old.

+If you would like to set a custom snapshot schedule for your allocation, please contact rc-help@colorado.edu.
+Note that the longer you retain snapshots, the longer it will take to free up space by deleting files from your allocation.

 Couldn't find what you need?
 [Provide feedback on these docs!](https://docs.google.com/forms/d/1WoP_KtLp9lnTEsgW7Os-we45_JbEt3aUgS6j61jARnk/edit)